Estimate Time7 min

 You can consolidate your health savings in one place.

 Because each job change typically means a new health plan, you may accumulate quite a few HSAs by retirement.
-Keeping up with all of those details, logins, and investments could be a chore.
-If you value centrality, it may be worthwhile to consolidate your HSAs.
+Managing all of those details, logins, and investments could be a chore.
+If you value centralization, it may be worthwhile to consolidate your HSAs.

 You may minimize account fees.